TroyWilliams3687/documentos/en/documents/commands.md

 >NOTE: All of the repair options have a `--dry-run` option available.
 This option will show you what would happen and what files would be altered.

->NOTE: Not all problems this tool reports can be fixed buy this tool.
+>NOTE: Not all problems this tool reports can be fixed by this tool.

 >NOTE: It is assumed that all relative links are relative to the document they are located in.

 #### Links

-The `links` option will scour the Markdown documents in the configuration folder.
-It will determine if there are relative links within the Markdown document that have a problem and attempt to fix them.
+The `links` option will scour all the Markdown documents defined by configuration file.
+It will determine if they contain relative links and if those relative links are broken.
+If it can fix the issue it will.

+Assumptions:

-- Only looks at Markdown Links of the form `[text](url)`
+- Only looks at Markdown Links of the form: `[text](url)`
 - Only examines relative links

 How a broken link is handled:

-- If it finds a broken relative Markdown link, it will examine the file system to see if there is an exact match for the file name.
+- If it finds a broken relative Markdown link, it will examine the file system to see if there is an exact match for the file name on some other path.
-    - If it finds a single match, it can use the path to this file to fix it.
+    - If it finds a single match, it will use that match to fix the broken link.
-- If it finds multiple matches it simple reports them and the user will have to correct the link manually.
+- If it finds multiple matches it simple reports them.
+The user will have to correct the link(s) manually.
-- If there is no exact match, it attempts to find close matches and suggests these as potential fixes.
-Any changes would have to be made manually.
+- If there is no exact match, it attempts to find close matches and provides suggestions to potential fixes.
+The user would have to make the correction(s) manually.

 An example of using the repair command to search for broken links: